Glossary of Terms

 Cathedra – Literally a chair and the source of the word “cathedral.”
 This chair is located in the sanctuary and is used exclusively by the Archbishop.

 Fascia – A flat surface that covers the ends of beams or other supporting structures.

 Lunette – Half-moon shaped sections frequently seen at the base of vaulted roofs.

 Nave – The main section of a cathedral or church, facing the altar.

 Ombrellino – An umbrella-like device embroidered with mottos and crests.
-Its presence along with the tintinnabulum, in signifies the basilica status of the Cathedral Basilica.
+Its presence, along with the tintinnabulum, signifies the basilica status of the Cathedral Basilica.

-Pendentive – A triangular structure that support a dome.
+Pendentive – A triangular structure that supports a dome.
 In the Cathedral Basilica of Saint Louis, the pendentives of the Central Dome feature huge spread-winged angels.